Hapag-Lloyd - Case Study

 Customer Benefits – Perfectly linked Capacity, Sales, and Cost Planning

 "About 50 capacity planners, 200 sales planners, and 150 cost planners are working on the complex planning activities at Hapag-Lloyd.
 Of course, their plan sizes are very different.
-That's why the trade manager, who plans the capacities, needs to know which orders are required to optimally plan routes and capacities," explains Henrik Schilling, Managing Director Controlling.
+That's why the trade manager, who plans the capacities, needs to know which orders are required to optimally plan routes and capacities."

 This creates a very complex voting system between sales planners and trade managers, but since both groups now always have the same reliable data in Board, the voting process has been considerably simplified.
 In addition, the system allows users to drill down to individual routes for detailed analysis.

 Driver-based cost planning is also linked to sales planning with raw data coming from the SAP system.
 All cost aspects such as container type, cooling, geo-hierarchy, or contract type are recorded and directly linked to the container quantities.
-Here, too, drilling down to the detailed information offers maximum transparency for the planners.
+Here, too, drilling down to the detailed information offers maximum transparency for the planners, as Henrik highlights:

-"Today we can automatically calculate an exact price based on the number of containers and the cost per unit, so do not have to resort to average costs," says Henrik.
+"Today we can automatically calculate an exact price based on the number of containers and the cost per unit, so do not have to resort to average costs."

 Board has also delivered several other benefits, meeting the goals defined at the beginning of the digitalization process.
 The lead time of the individual planning steps has been significantly reduced, as has the workload for the individual employees.
 This in turn contributes to the continued strong buy-in of employees.
 The new system makes it possible to automate repetitive tasks and steps to a greater extent and still create greater flexibility, while the introduction of the rolling forecast helps to keep the end of year results in focus at all times.

 "In this first implementation phase the focus was on planning.
 In the next phases, we will also look more closely at the topics of reporting and dashboarding.
 For example, we want to implement financial reporting with the integrated commenting functionality.
-For management, we plan the creation of dashboards and the mapping of current KPIs directly on screens, tablets, and smartphones," says Merle, summarizing the project’s status.
+For management, we plan the creation of dashboards and the mapping of current KPIs directly on screens, tablets, and smartphones."

 When asked what he takes from the initial project as a 'Lesson Learned', Mirko has a clear answer: